IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

 Windows Development
 ===================

 Development on Windows is not well supported, unfortunately.
-You will have a much easier time if you develop on Mac or Linux as described under :doc:`dev-environment` section.
+You will have a much easier time if you develop on Mac or Linux as described under :doc:`../installation/installation-main` section.

 If you want to try using Windows for Dataverse development, your best best is to use Vagrant, as described below.
 Minishift is also an option.
 These instructions were tested on Windows 10.